dhananjaygr/Userpermissions/UserPermissions/portal.md

 # Tenant User Permissions

+The available permissions for users in CloudLabs are as follows:

 ![](./Images/allroles.png)

 **Admin:** Admins can manage end to end CloudLabs portal for example: Create and manage  templates, ODLs, enabling access for users. (manage full portal)